1995–96 New York Knicks season

+During the NBA All-Star weekend at the Alamodome in San Antonio, Texas, Ewing was selected for the 1996 NBA All-Star Game, as a member of the Eastern Conference All-Star team, while Davis participated in the NBA Three-Point Shootout, and before the mid-season trade, Christie participated in the NBA Slam Dunk Contest.

-In the Eastern Conference First Round of the playoffs, the Knicks swept the 4th-seeded Cleveland Cavaliers in three straight games.
+In the Eastern Conference First Round of the 1996 NBA playoffs, the Knicks swept the 4th-seeded Cleveland Cavaliers in three straight games.
 However, they would lose in five games to the 72–10 Chicago Bulls in the Eastern Conference Semi-finals.
-The Bulls would defeat the Seattle SuperSonics in six games in the NBA Finals, winning their fourth championship in six years.
-Following the season, Mason was traded to the Charlotte Hornets, while Harper re-signed as a free agent with his former team, the Dallas Mavericks, Davis was traded to the Toronto Raptors, and Reid, Anderson, Grant, Lohaus and Alexander were all released to free agency.
+The Bulls would defeat the Seattle SuperSonics in six games in the 1996 NBA Finals, winning their fourth NBA championship in six years.

+The Knicks finished sixth in the NBA in home-game attendance, with an attendance of 810,283 at Madison Square Garden during the regular season.
+Following the season, Mason and Lohaus were both traded to the Charlotte Hornets, while Harper re-signed as a free agent with his former team, the Dallas Mavericks, Davis was traded to the Toronto Raptors, and Reid, Anderson, Grant and Alexander were all released to free agency.

 For the season, the Knicks added the city name "New York" above their primary logo.
 They also added new blue alternate road uniforms with black side panels, which they wore on the road frequently, that they would become their primary road jerseys for the 1997–98 season, where they would change their home uniforms, adding blue side panels to their jerseys and shorts.